 - Channel Islands/IoM: part-time (two years)

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Funding for 2019/20

 Further information on funding for prospective UK, EU and international postgraduate students.

-If you are not able to follow a particular lecture live, you are able to view the recording (which includes questions asked by peers) at a later time, and then ask any questions that arise via email.
-There is also a series of online tutorials that you can attend using the same platform and presentations can also be given or viewed in this way.
+If you are not able to watch a lecture live, you are able to view the recording (which includes questions asked by peers) at a later time, and then ask any questions that arise via email or in online tutorials.

 Exams will be held in Bristol, normally in early summer, and this period will include a series of welcome and course activities that you can join in to enhance your experience and studies.